jeong0449/FluidArdule/README.md

 - **TFT-LCD**: dedicated UI display driven by the Python application (not a general-purpose system display)
 - **UNO-1**: UI controller (buttons, encoder, potentiometer, LEDs)
 - (Optional) **UNO-2**: MIDI bridge for devices with 5-pin DIN only (keyboard controllers or external sound modules)

+External MIDI output can also be handled directly via USB MIDI interfaces without UNO-2, which is often simpler and more stable.

 [UNO-2](https://github.com/jeong0449/NanoArdule/tree/main/firmware/ardule_usb_midi_host) (`Ardule` MIDI Bridge or USB MIDI Host) is maintained as a separate project due to its strong independence, and is therefore omitted from the diagram above.